 Player 2: “Is it that you don’t own a car?”

 Player 1: “You got it.
 I drive a Civic”

 This is one of the more casual word games that lets everyone be creative.
 To play Word Association, the first player says a noun.
-From there, the other players say nouns that they associate with the first player’s choice.
+From there, the other players find words that they associate with the first player’s choice.
 This keeps going until someone uses a word that everyone else agrees doesn’t match.
 Once that happens, the game restarts and another player picks a new starting noun.

 Player 1: “Desk.”